-You make an appointment with one of the PhD-Programme coordinators at our department.
-In a first conversation, we talk about (a) a topic that you are interested in, (b) a point in time when you want to start, (c) supervisors that you would like to work with and (d) the feasability in general.
+You make an appointment with one of the PhD Programme Coordinators in our department.
+In a first conversation, we talk about (a) a topic that you are interested in, (b) a point in time when you want to start, (c) supervisors that you would like to work with, and (d) general feasibility.

-After having chosen a topic and a start date, the official part starts: you will need to enrol as a student at our partner University by the time you officially start working in your PhD.
+After choosing a topic and a start date comes official part: you will need to have enrolled as a student at our partner University by the time you officially start working in your PhD.

 How often do I need to go to the partner university?

 This is really up to you and also depends on the working relationship with the supervisors.
 All students should stay in close contact with their three supervisors, particularly the 1st Supervisor.
 Details will be discussed prior to your starting date and can be arranged individually.

 Is the degree from HFU or from the partner university?

 Your PhD degree will be awarded by the University of Plymouth.